goober99/lisp-gui-examples/examples/eql5/tutorial.md

 You can build custom GUI elements out of rectangles and other drawing primitives, but it would be nice to have some pre-defined widgets to use.
 Let's also import Qt Quick Controls and Qt Quick Layouts.
-You will need to have both modules installed.
+You will need to have both modules installed on your system.
 They are probably available in your distro's package manager (see above for installing them on Debian).

 ```qml
 import QtQuick 2.0